Sharing is caring!

 • Scissors

-Tutorial Notes
+Pattern Notes

 • This tutorial was written using US crochet terminology

-• First, follow the written instructions with step by step photos and then check out the abbreviated pattern at the end of this post.
+• First, follow the written instructions with step-by-step photos, and then check out the abbreviated pattern at the end of this post.

 Creating a Granny Stitch

 • This tutorial was created using the classic technique.
-The classic granny square is built with chain 1 spaces, clusters and ch 2 spaces in the corners.
+The classic granny square is built with chain 1 spaces, clusters, and ch 2 spaces in the corners.

 • A cluster consists of a group of three double crochet stitches.
 So, the math concept in a classic granny square round is very simple: a cluster for every ch 1 space, a ch 1 space for every cluster, corners with 1 cluster + chain 2 + 1 cluster.